wakatime/legal/privacy.md

 # Privacy Policy

-<span class="text-muted">Last Modified: Thu Apr 12, 2018</span>
+<span class="text-muted">Last Modified: Wed May 2, 2018</span>
 ([View all changes][changes])

 ## Information we collect

-We collect information to provide better services to all of our users.
-We collect information in two ways:
+We collect information in the following ways:

 * **Account and profile information.** When you sign up for a WakaTime account, we store information such as your email address.
 This will never be shared